Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 Pros:

-• Offers a unique rack-level visualization to help on-site technicians map physical infrastructure to certain services
+• Rack-Level Visualization: The tool offers a unique rack-level visualization, assisting on-site technicians in mapping physical infrastructure to specific services.

 Cons: